FINAL-PROJECT-TEAM-10/Job-Match/README.md

 mailjet_sender_email = 'XXXXXXXXXXXXXXXXXXXX@XXXX.XXX'
 ```

-You also need to define the address on which the Skill-Sync API is run.
+You also need to define the address on which the Skill Sync API is run.
 ```
 skill_sync_address = 'XXXXXXXXXXXXXXXXX'
 ```